{content}

 Delegated Direct Payment

 You can choose to let another person or organisation run your Personal Budget (you delegate the responsibility).
-You can then work out with their support the best way of using your money to meet your needs.
+You can then work out, with their support, the best way of using the money to meet your needs.

 Council managed Personal Budget